Science

 Science extends beyond classrooms and laboratories; it surrounds us always.
-Students of biology, chemistry, physics, and the other scientific disciplines can apply their knowledge to their everyday lives, understanding the world around them and asking the questions needed to learn more.
-The Internet has a vast number of resources that can teach you the basics of science, help you gain a stronger grasp of scientific concepts, and inform you of the latest advances in our knowledge of the world.
+The Internet has a vast number of science resources covering the basics of science, scientific concepts and the latest advances in our knowledge of the world.

 Struggling with science homework?
 The Internet is full of information and advice that you can't find in your textbook.
-The right Web sites will help you grasp important scientific concepts and move to the head of the class.
+Online resources on science for kids can help you grasp important scientific concepts and move to the head of the class.

 - Many colleges and high schools give students access to online databases that are only available to the general public through paid subscription.
 Visit your school library's Web site or ask your librarian for access to some of the useful databases not listed here.